 A Tibetan expression is that knowledge builds, while wisdom kills.
 This simply means that wisdom cuts through knowledge and everything else, like a knife, “killing” that which is not true or reasonable or prudent.
 This is a description of a good potassium level on a hair mineral test.

-For example, among the hair analysis patterns, a very low potassium is a sign of an imbalance in the nervous system we call sympathetic dominance.
-It is a lack of wisdom, essentially, that often kills.
+Sympathetic dominance.
+For example, on a hair mineral analysis, a very low potassium is a sign of an imbalance in the autonomic nervous system we call sympathetic dominance.
+It is a lack of wisdom that often kills.

 COMMENTARY ON THE LOVE TETRA OF DEVELOPMENT